Why Is My Dog Shivering & Vomiting?

 Kidney Disease and Distemper

 Unfortunately, kidney disease often fails to produce symptoms until it is at an advanced stage.
-Accordingly, it is important to observe your dog vigilantly for warning signs, such as unquenchable thirst and frequent urination.
+It is important to observe your dog vigilantly for warning signs, such as unquenchable thirst and frequent urination.
 While it does not always cause vomiting, canine distemper also can cause dogs to shake violently.
-Because most older dogs already have been vaccinated against distemper, it is most likely to afflict dogs between 2 and 6 months of age.
+Because most older dogs already have been vaccinated against distemper, it is most likely to afflict dogs between dogs under one year old.

 While shivering and vomiting alone are symptoms of minor issues, if they ever occur together you should immediately seek veterinary assistance in case of poisoning or the possible symptoms of kidney disease.